MichaelTr7/Portfolio/README.md

 <br/>

 A minimalist Connect4 game used to practice working with arrays of arrays/pseudo 2D-arrays.
-The project was focusses on solely using modern web-technologies including JavaScript and HTML/CSS.
+The project focusses on solely using modern web-technologies including JavaScript and HTML/CSS.

 <br/>